 Gonorrhea is most commonly transmitted through vaginal, oral, and anal sex.
 It may also be transmitted through infected fingers or other objects that make contact with an uninfected person's mucous membranes, which line the vagina, penis, anus, and mouth.
 Using condoms and dams helps prevent the spread of gonorrhea and most other sexually transmitted infections (STIs).
 Gonorrhea is not passed through casual contact.
 Shaking someone's hand, using a towel, or sitting on a toilet does not transmit gonorrhea.

-Regardless of how gonorrhea was transmitted, it's important to get tested, examined, and treated.
+Regardless of how gonorrhea was transmitted, it's critical to get tested, examined, and treated.
 Gonorrhea is best treated early, but it is not too late to prevent complications.
 See a health care provider or visit a community health center as soon as possible if you haven't already.
-If left untreated, gonorrhea may cause pelvic inflammatory disease (PID) (read Chlamydia? for more information about PID) and ectopic pregnancy in women, inflammation of the prostate gland and epididymis in men, and sterility in both women and men.
+If left untreated, gonorrhea may cause pelvic inflammatory disease (PID) and ectopic pregnancy in women, inflammation of the prostate gland and epididymis in men, and sterility in both women and men.